 - Organic chemicals that form peroxides through exposure to air or light, such as diethyl ether, diisopropyl ether, tetrahydrofuran (THF).
-Please refer to SMOU 10 Peroxide-Forming Chemicals for more examples of these. - Hydrated picric acid that becomes dry or becomes contaminated with metals that form metal picrate salts. - Sodium amide that reacts with air or moisture to form superoxides, as evidenced by yellow or brown discoloration. - Certain alkyl nitrates (e.g., butyl nitrate or propyl nitrate) that become contaminated with nitrogen oxides. - Certain normally stable perchlorates (e.g., pyridium perchlorate or tetraethylammonium perchlorate) that become unstable at elevated temperatures. - Organic azides, especially those of low molecular weight
+Please refer to SMOU Peroxide-Forming Chemicals for more examples of these. - Hydrated picric acid that becomes dry or becomes contaminated with metals that form metal picrate salts. - Sodium amide that reacts with air or moisture to form superoxides, as evidenced by yellow or brown discoloration. - Certain alkyl nitrates (e.g., butyl nitrate or propyl nitrate) that become contaminated with nitrogen oxides. - Certain normally stable perchlorates (e.g., pyridinium perchlorate or tetraethylammonium perchlorate) that become unstable at elevated temperatures. - Azides (see Section 6.2 below).
+This includes general organic azides (especially those of molecular weight <200), metal azide complexes, diazotransfer reagents and organic azides used in click chemistry.